Social commerce strategies: from browsing to buying on social media

 • Payment processing: Test all payment options

-• Promotional campaigns: Launch first sales campaigns
+• Promotional campaigns: Launch initial sales campaigns

-• Performance tracking: Monitor all important metrics
+• Performance tracking: Monitor all key metrics

 • Optimization: Adjust based on initial results